DisnakeDev/disnake/docs/api/events.rst

 .. function:: on_entitlement_update(entitlement)

+    Called when an entitlement is updated.

-    Called when a user's entitlement is updated, for example when the subscription gets renewed (in which case the :attr:`Entitlement.ends_at` attribute reflects the new expiration date).
+    This happens e.g. when a user's subscription gets renewed (in which case the :attr:`Entitlement.ends_at` attribute reflects the new expiration date).

     .. versionadded:: 2.10